bxlab/class-ibs-796-fall2013/git/local.md

 ## git config : Controls the behavior of git

+Many variables can be configured, you will at least want to set your username and email before using any other git commands because this information will be attached to all your commits.

      $ git config --global user.name "YOUR NAME"
      $ git config --global user.email "YOUR EMAIL"